Hyper engine: Hyper No. 1

-Starting with the L-12-cylinder, they decreased the stroke from 7 in to 5 in in order to allow higher engine speeds, and then decreased the bore from 5 in to 4.62 in, creating the 84 in³ cylinder.
+Starting with the L-12-cylinder, they decreased the stroke from 7 inches to 5 inches to allow higher engine speeds, and then decreased the bore from 5 inches to 4.62 inches, creating the 84 in³ cylinder.
 This would be used in a V-12 engine of 1008 in³ displacement.
 They used the L-12's overhead camshaft to operate multiple valves of smaller size, which would improve charging and scavenging efficiency.
-Continental's first test engine, the single-cylinder Hyper No.1, first ran in 1933.
+Continental's first test engine, the single-cylinder Hyper No. 1, first ran in 1933.

-They eventually determined that exhaust valves could run cooler when a hollow core filled with sodium is used — the sodium liquefies and considerably increases the heat transfer from the valve's head to its stem and then to the relatively cooler cylinder head where the liquid coolant picks it up.
+They eventually determined that exhaust valves could run cooler when a hollow core filled with sodium is used—the sodium liquefies and considerably increases the heat transfer from the valve's head to its stem and then to the relatively cooler cylinder head where the liquid coolant picks it up.